 Event summary

 Carolyn Frazer

-Carolyn Frazer is an Autism Trainer/Advisor in Middletown Centre for Autism, formerly employed in Ashfield Girls High School, Belfast, where she supported autistic children and young people to access the curriculum.
-She qualified in Speech and Language Therapy and has a Master’s degree in Psychology.
-During Carolyn’s Masters studies she undertook research on Autism and Bullying and continues to provide training sessions and support for autistic students in this area.
-Carolyn’s other areas of specialisms including supporting communication and anxiety for post primary students.
-She is an associate lecturer on The Post Graduate Certificate in Autism Studies with Stranmillis University College, Belfast.
+Carolyn Frazer is an Autism Trainer/Advisor in Middletown Centre for Autism.
+Before taking up this post she worked in the Learning, Support and Assessment Team at Middletown for many years.
+Carolyn qualified in Speech and Language Therapy, has a master’s degree in psychology and is currently completing a post graduate certificate in Sensory Integration.
+During her master’s studies, she undertook research on Autism and Bullying and continues to provide training sessions and support for autistic students in this area.
+Carolyn’s other areas of specialisms include supporting communication and anxiety for Post Primary aged students.

+Event summary